davidcmoulton/decodeuri/_posts/2015-01-16-meetup-writeup-science-of-data-visualistion.md

 ## Sequence bundles

 This talk was given by the design agency Science-Practice that specialise in science-related projects in many disciplines.
-The science bundles came out of the effort to work out a new way of visualising protein chains in MSA antibiotic resistance genes in MSA.
+The sequence bundles came out of the effort to work out a new way of visualising protein chains in antibiotic resistance genes in MSA.
 Something to do with an entry for the [Longitude Prize 2014 antibiotics challenge](https://longitudeprize.org/challenge/antibiotics).
 Their pitch was "Designing visualisations to enable discovery of data features that would otherwise remain hidden."

 ### Design process